 Equipment, options and accessories

 The standard Lexus ES spec includes 17-inch alloy wheels, electrically heated and adjusting seats, dual-zone climate control, a 10-speaker Pioneer stereo, parking sensors and the eight-inch navigation/infotainment display.
 Upgrading to sport adds those big 19-inch alloy wheels, sports seats, adaptive suspension and exterior body tweaks designed to present a sportier look.

 The range-topping Takumi – named after a style of Japanese craftsmanship, we’re told – is pretty much stacked out with all the available technology and goodies.
-The 12.3-inch infotainment screen looks great, along with an associated Mark Levinson audio system and 360-degree cameras.
+The 12.3-inch infotainment screen looks great, along with a Mark Levinson audio system and 360-degree cameras.
 You also get triple-zone air-conditioning, reclining rear seats, adaptive LED headlamps and a powered boot lid operated by waggling your foot under the bumper.

 Various option packs are available for the SE and F-Sport, but beware of crossing the £40,000 threshold for road tax.
 The ES Premium Pack includes leather upholstery, heated seats, LED headlamps and safety tech including blind-spot monitoring and rear cross-traffic alert.